 A classic example for dudes is, you’re attracted to the Madonna whore thing.
 You’re attracted to the whore, and then you want her to be a Madonna.
 You’ll see that shift, where you’re attracted to her sexiness and her wildness.
 And then over time, you want her to basically be like a dude who is responsible, and on time, and all that stuff, and you try to control her to be that way.
 Because that’s what you did for yourself.
 You exiled those vulnerable vital parts in you.

-Here’s a summary of the solution.
+Here’s the summary of the solution.
 Those are five points about the problem, and I know this is actually quite complex, I think, especially if you’re just listening to it, so I highly recommend you get the slides.
 For the guys in the Mastermind, we’ll be going over the reflection questions together afterwards, but everyone, hopefully, you’ll download the slides.
 Just follow the instructions in the description.
 Okay, so the summary of the solution, and we’ve got here five points as well.

 The first point: We each have a source of unconditional love within us.
 Our highest self, or what Dick Schwartz calls our true self, or just simply “self.”
 Our highest self can win the trust of our parts so that we can retrieve our exiles from our inner basements and heal their wounds.
 Once the exiles are cared for, healed, and retrieved, our protector parts relax and they seize their neurotic patterns.
 We then become our own part’s primary caretaker or caregiver.
 That’s the role that is a healthy one.

 Second, once our formally exiled parts are no longer locked away, and now trust our self, they are no longer desperate, needy, or overly sensitive.
 Thus, they let us choose the right partner and open ourselves up without the neediness, or the fear, or the protectiveness that haunted our former attempts at intimacy.
 Third, when our parts trust the self to be their primary caregiver, our partner is free to be our part’s secondary caregiver.
-Our parts learn that intimacy can be safe and rewarding, and that they deserve to be loved unconditional.
+Our parts learn that intimacy can be safe and rewarding, and that they deserve to be loved unconditionally.

-Fourth, when our parts feel loved unconditionally by and trust the leadership of our highest self, they don’t have to distort our perception of our partner or take over an attack her.
+Fourth, when our parts feel loved unconditionally by and trust the leadership of our highest self, they don’t have to distort our perception of our partner or take over and attack her.
 They can truly care for her needs because they aren’t starving themselves.
 Expressing affection, respectful communication, and sensitivity to the other’s needs all flow naturally from a self-led inner system.
 And finally, our partner can also be a valuable tormentor, a person who mentors us by tormenting us.

-It’s difficult to find all our basement exiles outside of intimate relationships, because we often only become aware of our deeper pain and vulnerability when they are triggered by someone we love.
+It’s difficult to find all our basement exiles outside of intimate relationships, because we often only become aware of our deeper pain and vulnerabilities when they are triggered by someone we love.
 You might’ve heard the saying, “No one can hurt you like your partner can.”
-As the relationship deepens, our partner will inevitably trigger us in a way that resembles how an early caregiver heard us, and we’ll have an extreme reaction to this attachment.
+As the relationship deepens, our partner will inevitably trigger us in a way that resembles how an early caregiver hurt us, and we’ll have an extreme reaction to this attachment.
 This is the attachment reinjury, this extreme reaction.

 Only by following the trail of emotion to its inner source will we find the exile, our exile, in need of our love.
 So, we should actually be grateful for that triggering.
 That’s how you become stronger in relationships.
 It’s how you make each other stronger.
 Now, we’re going to wrap it up with the two different types of love.
 There’s one type of love which is fearful love.
 That’s love with scare quotes on.
 That’s not really love, but people think that it is.
 This is fearful.
-Not only mate selection choices are made from needy parts.
+Not all mate selection choices are made from needy parts.
 Sometimes, protector parts override the exile redeemer search and look for safe partners who won’t trigger exiles, out of fear.
 They don’t want the basement exiles to come out so they look for a safe partner.

 But such protector-based decisions end up trading passion for security.
 This is the reason why the girl keeps going for the bad boy and isn’t that excited about the safe choice that so many guys think that they are.
 Eventually, and that’s the case, these protector-based decisions, looking for security instead of passion.
-Eventually, you’ll have to lock up or disown even further any parts that want intimacy or any deep connection, including the exiles.
+Eventually, you’ll have to lock up or disown even further any parts that want intimacy or any deep connection, including obviously the exiles.

 This also means that whenever your partner shows vulnerability or insecurity, you will lose respect or attraction for her and let her know it in subtle and/or overt ways.
 Eventually, your partner will learn that her vulnerable parts aren’t welcome.
 Because you’ve disowned those parts in yourself.
 You’ll end up disowning them in her.
-Our partners will try to eliminate or tame parts of our partner that we begin to see as threatening.
+Our parts will try to eliminate or tame parts of our partner that we begin to see as threatening.
 Ironically, it is often those same qualities that attracted us to her in the first place.

-Abandonment anxiety leads some parts to try to exile their anxiety, so protective parts that don’t let us care deeply about our partner, or investment much in the relationship, or saying things like, “So what if she leaves?
+Abandonment anxiety leads some parts to try to exile their anxiety, so protective parts that don’t let us care deeply about our partner, or invest much in the relationship, or saying things like, “So what if she leaves?
 I’ll be okay.”
 This is the reaction to the abandonment anxiety that all these extreme right men’s movements feel, the incels, the MGTOWs, and the red pill, where they just harden their heart so that they don’t have to connect or get hurt as a result.
 The downside, of course, is that we end up numb or cut off from our hearts, from our emotions, and from our partner’s love or any attempt at love from her.
 So, we’re constantly dissatisfied.
 Again, these become self-fulfilling prophecies.

 Here are a few reflection questions.
 What parts of you have you exiled because of your relationships?
 How much has your abandonment anxiety or other burdens led you to exile parts of your partner?
 And how do you think your protective partners and exiles affect your relationships.
 Finally, we move into courageous love.
-This is the term straight out of Dick Schwartz book, Courageous Love.
+This is the term straight out of Dick Schwartz’s book, Courageous Love.
 This is a quotation from him.
 “What if we trusted that no matter what our partner did, including abandoning us, we really would be okay?
 Maybe not great, but okay.
 Not because we can cut off from our feelings, but because we have trust in our own self leadership.”
 So, courageous love happens when we are able to calm our abandonment anxiety by caring for our own parts.
 Only then can we truly love our partners because we can put her growth above our need for security.
 This is courageous love.

-It takes courage because you’re not reacting while making decisions out of fear.
+It takes courage because you’re not reacting or making decisions out of fear.
 So, here are some reflection questions.
 The first: Who are your primary protectors relative to your partner?
 Which of the three strategies do they favor?
 First strategy: Strategy A. Changing your partner through criticizing, contempt, threats of abandonment or violence, or inner grumbling about how bad your partner is?
 Strategy B. Changing yourself through self-criticism, placating, or being obsequious – basically kissing ass – and overly caretaking or solicitous so your partner will stay with you.
 Or Strategy C, giving up on what your exiles need from your partner through defensiveness and stonewalling, or dreaming of or finding another lover, or distracting or anesthetizing with such things as drugs, alcohol, work, TV, social media.
 Which of these three strategies are your primary protectors using?

 Question two: How aware are you of the exiles those protectors guard?
 What are some of the feelings and beliefs those exiles carry with them?
 Common examples include the fear of abandonment, the feelings of worthlessness and shame, an extreme sense of vulnerability and terror, and a sense of incompetence, overwhelm, dependence, or neediness.
 Question three: Have there been times in your relationship when your protectors took over so thoroughly that you experienced being flooded with negative emotions?
 Were there times when you consistently rejected your partner’s bids for affection?
 Sort of like the opposite: You became super cold.